maflcko/b-c-gui-translations-review/reviews/mt.md

 </translation>

 YES
-There is a missing space after the colon in the Maltese translation.
-It should be "Tip: %1" (with a space).
+There is a missing space after the colon.
+The translation should include a space after "Tip:" to match the formatting of the source.

 Correct translation:
 Tip: %1